mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 25 Advanced Search Tool
+## 25 Advanced Search Tool

-This chapter introduces the Advanced Search tool, allowing you to locate specific transactions based on various filters.
+The Advanced Search tool allow you to locate specific transactions based on filters.

 1. Access the Advanced Search tool:
    - Click the magnifying glass icon and select `Advanced Search`